 Don’t be fooled into thinking that a buy-here, pay-here car loan is your only option.
 Here are a few alternatives to consider.

 If buy-here, pay-here financing is all you’ve considered so far, look elsewhere.
 Start by checking your credit scores, then compare auto loan quotes online and at credit unions and banks.
 Credit unions may be more willing to work with members who have less-than-perfect credit.

 With any of these options, you’ll want to make sure the loan is affordable.
-Check the annual percentage rate, length of the loan, monthly payment and any fees involved.
+Check the annual percentage rate, length of the loan, monthly payment for the auto loan, and any fees involved.
 Also ask if the lender will report your payments to the main consumer credit bureaus, which can help you build a credit history.

 Pay cash for a pre-owned car